 45 rows × 5 columns

-The histogram shows us the typical fluctuations in measurements are often less than 0.5 μg/m3 and rarely greater than 1 μg/m3.
+The histogram shows us that the typical fluctuations in measurements are often less than 0.5 μg/m3 and rarely greater than 1 μg/m3.
 With instruments, we often consider their relative standard error, which is the standard deviation as a percentage of the mean.
 The standard deviation of these 45 deviations is:

-Given the hourly measurements range from 5 to 9 μg/m3, the relative error is 8% to 12%, which is reasonably accurate.
+Given that the hourly measurements range from 5 to 9 μg/m3, the relative error is 8% to 12%, which is reasonably accurate.

 urn = pm["diff30"]